Diversity, Equity & Inclusion

 To realise an organisation where individual strengths and abilities can be demonstrated regardless of gender, we believe that the gender ratio in management positions should be equal to the ratio of all employees.
 To foster new ideas and generate innovation, it is necessary to have a diverse organisation in which female employees with management aptitude, motivation and potential can vividly demonstrate their strengths.
 To this end, we are promoting initiatives to confront unconscious bias in the workplace and increase psychological workplace safety.

-Initiatives and Results to 2024
+Initiatives and Results to 2025

-Team 1: Promotion
+Team 1: Promotion to Managerial Positions

-Team 2: Hiring
+Team 2: Recruitment

 Team 3: Branding